stackmodel/babyagi-autonomous-agents/README.md

   -  Simplified the process by allowing the **objective** to be controlled through the .env file, eliminating the need to modify the code directly.
   -  Moved away from the notebook-based approach to a more structured Python script.

-These changes demonstrate how to build a more flexible and secure BabyAGI implementation while making it easier to customize and scale.

 **Prerequisites**

 Before running the code, make sure to complete the following: